uq-its-ss/design-system/README.md

 1. Change to the `storybook-html` package directory
 2. `$ npm run storybook`

+Note: you may need to manually install `font-awesome 4.7.0`, which is a peer dependency of `@uq-uidf/core`, as Lerna does not bootstrap peer dependencies.

 ## Running Verdaccio to simulated publishing of packages

 Verdaccio is a local npm registry proxy that we can use to simulation publishing packages.